davemcg/SeeGEM/README.md

 # Wait, what?

-Right click [here](inst/extdata/demo.html) and select 'download source' for a sample file.
+Click [here](inst/extdata/demo.html) and select 'Download' for a sample file.

 # Who would use this R library?
 The bioinformatician who is running (scripted) GEMINI queries and would like to share results with someone who isn't going to run custom GEMINI queries for their samples.